-- 2.122.

-6

-The following can continue to provide payment services without the need for further authorisation or registration by the FCA under the PSRs 2017:
+- 2.16 The following can provide payment services without the need for further authorisation or registration by the FCA under the PSRs 2017:

-- banks;
+- banks

-- building societies;
+- building societies

-- EEA authorised PIs;
+- EEA authorised PIs

 - EEA RAISPs

-- authorised e-money institutions; EMIs
+- authorised EMIs

-- small e money institutions; EMIs
+- small EMIs

 - EEA authorised EMIs

-- Post Office Limited; and
+- Post Office Limited

-- certain public bodies-
+- certain public bodies

-These entities must, however, comply with the conduct of business requirements of the PSRs 2017 described in Chapter 8 - Conduct of business-requirements.
+These entities must, however, comply with the conduct of business requirements of the PSRs 2017 described in Chapter 8 - Conduct of business requirements.

-2.132.
-7 In the case of credit institutions, the relevant application or certification procedures remain those in FSMA.
-For EMIs Credit institutions are also subject to the relevant application procedures will be thoseFCA rules and guidance in the EMRs, which also containFCA Banking: Conduct of Business provisions in relation to issuance and redemption of e-money.Sourcebook (BCOBS) - see Chapter 8 - Conduct of business requirements.
+- 2.17 In the case of credit institutions, the relevant application or certification procedures remain those in FSMA.
+Credit institutions are also subject to the FCA rules and guidance in the FCA Banking: Conduct of Business Sourcebook (BCOBS) see Chapter 8 Conduct of business requirements. - 2.18 For EMIs, the relevant application procedures are those in the EMRs, which also contain conduct of business provisions in relation to the issuance and redemption of emoney (see Chapter 8 Conduct of business requirements).